"He had the biggest smile and the most amazing laugh."

 In December 2015 sadly Alfie relapsed, he had more surgery which was followed by 9 weeks of Proton Beam Therapy in Florida, USA thanks to the NHS.
 Despite Alfie's intense daily proton treatment schedule we tried to make the most of our time there and even managed to visit Disney World.

 Once back in the UK, Alfie through the love of Mr Tumble started to learn Makaton and began to communicate with the world which was incredible to see.

 Over the next 2.5 years Alfie continued to keep amazing people with 3 monthly clear scans.
 Despite not physicality growing he continued to grow in character.
 What he lacked in size he sure made up for it with personality.

 Despite being on palliative care, the next 16 months were his best ever.
 At home we kept seeing him smash milestones we were told he would never achieve.
-Walking, his speech and appetite all improved, even his sleep improved.
+Walking, hearing him speak at last and his appetite all improved after having a nasal-gastric tube for 19 months.
+Even his sleep improved.
 He became Mr Independent, learning how to dress himself and he began to understand routines, responsibilities and sometimes…. boundaries!
 He was ridiculously good at jigsaws, he loved having friends & family over, dressing up, playing in his kitchen or his ice cream parlour and colouring.
 But it was singing and dancing that gave him….and us the most pleasure.